As Polar Ice Cap Recedes, The U.S. Navy Looks North

 Defending U.S. interests in the Arctic

 As the Roosevelt cruised through the Gulf of Alaska, F/A-18 Super Hornets took off and landed at a brisk clip.
-Each takeoff is a full body experience for those on deck, shaking everything from one's shoes to teeth.
+Each takeoff is a full-body experience for those on deck, shaking everything from one's shoes to teeth.
 Planes are launched by a steam catapult system powered by the ship's nuclear reactors.

-Some of the jets flew more than 100 miles towards mainland Alaska, and continued on past mountain ranges to synch up with Air Force and Marine Corps counterparts operating in the airspace around Eielson Air Force Base near Fairbanks.
+Some of the jets flew more than 100 miles toward mainland Alaska and continued on past mountain ranges to sync up with Air Force and Marine Corps counterparts operating in the airspace around Eielson Air Force Base near Fairbanks.
 Then they returned to the Roosevelt.
 The whole trip lasts about four hours.

 To land, the Super Hornets suddenly dropped out of the sky dangling a hook that snagged at wires bringing them from full speed to full stop in 183 feet.
-It looked less like a car braking than a roller coaster slamming still to give riders one last jolt.
+It looked less like a car braking and more like a roller coaster slamming still to give riders one last jolt.

 "We are catching anywhere from six to 25 aircraft on this recovery," crackled a voice over a loudspeaker on the deck.
 "I'm not sure yet [how many].
 If they show up on the ball, we're gonna catch 'em."